MarkStringer/MarkStringer.github.io/_posts/2015-08-16-More_Stuff_from_Clown_School_Sitting_on_a_Chair.markdown

+---
+title: "Taking Time Off From Carpet Bombing Cambodia"
+layout: post
+---

-#More Stuff from Clown School - Sitting on a Chair
+# More Stuff from Clown School - Sitting on a Chair

 So this Sunday was the last session of this particular course and clown school, and like other three weeks, we did a series of *very* simple exercises that were much more thought provoking than they looked like they should be.